What is a SPECIES?

 A dance of potential for Begonia species

 Mutations and natural hybrids are occurring constantly.
 Over the millennia, new species are always forming and adapting to new habitats.
-It is a strategy of ecology, including for begonias, to constantly be changing to make use of any openings in an ecosystem where a new plant might have room to develop.
+It is a strategy of ecology, and begonias, to constantly be changing to make use of any openings in an ecosystem where a new plant might have room to develop.

 Just look at the geometry of Begonia species with bullate leaves, or brilliant red hairs, silvered patterns and purple black markings.
 All of these wildly artistic adaptations were made to help the plant adapt to a specific environment.